Browse F.A.Q. Topics

 Why should I test if I can’t treat this person?Options for treatment continue to improve but all require early identification and treatment.
 Doctors may not be able to treat the symptoms of dementia dramatically, but they can stall the progression of symptoms and help in making a plan of action for the family and for the facility that will be keeping tabs on a patient's ability to function, thereby avoiding accidents and preventing medication errors.
 Early warning might also help the family defer and/or arrange assisted living placement in a timely manner.

-What do we need to make this test work?Any computer with Windows 7 or Windows 10, and a touch-capable monitor, located in a private room without distractions.
-We have guidelines for touch screen tablets and 2-in-1 models and we can recommend an external touch screen monitor for computers that are not pre-equipped with a touch screen.
-There must be professional expertise for following-up test results with recommendations and to handle concerns that patients or families have about the meaning of results.
+What do we need to make the tests work?Any computer with Windows 10 and a touch-capable monitor, located in a private room without distractions.
+We have guidelines for touch screen tablets and we can recommend the best external touch screen monitors for computers that are not pre-equipped with a touch screen.
+You must have professional expertise following up test results with recommendations and handling concerns that patients or families have about the meaning of distressing results.

 Does this comply with HIPAA requirements?Yes, the only information we collect is a partial birth date (month and year) and the person’s first initial, sex, and years of education.
 We do not collect any other data except the code the office uses that lets them identify the patient later when they receive the cognitive report.
 The data is de-identified at the source.

-How much time does the test take?The full version will take your patient about 30 minutes.
-The Short version will take about 20 minutes.
+How much time do the tests take?The full version of the test battery will take your patient about 30 minutes.
+The Short version of the test battery will take about 20 minutes.
 Untrained staff members have only to spend about 2 minutes to log the patient in.
-Cognitive reports are returned within an hour of test completion.
+Clinician-created cognitive ability reports, with context assessments, are returned within an hour of test completion.

 How do you charge?We directly bill the clinician monthly based on a total number of completed tests.
-No advance or minimum purchases are required and there are no charges when a patient cannot complete the tests.
+No advance or minimum purchases are required.
+There are no charges when a patient cannot complete enough tests for an accurate assessment.